nschonni/cordova-docs/articles/test/unit-test-03-basic-testing.md

 At this point we have all the mechanics in place to run QUnit unit tests with the Karma test runner from the command line.
 The ```karma``` command above can be easily run from within a longer build process defined with task runners like Grunt and Gulp, including a build process for a Cordova app.

 ##Command-line test runners in Visual Studio
 Visual Studio can integrate a command-line test runner like Karma using its Task Runner Explorer and a task runner such as Gulp.
 This will bring Karma’s output into the IDE.
-For a tutorial, see $[Test Apache Cordova apps with Karma and Jasmine](../tutorial-testing-cordova/Karma.md).
+For a tutorial, see [Test Apache Cordova apps with Karma and Jasmine](../tutorial-testing-cordova/karma.md).